Machine learning as an improved estimator for magnetization curve and spin gap: Acknowledgements

-\acknowledgments The author would like to thank Dr.~Kiyomi Okamoto, Dr.~Chisa Hotta, Dr.~Katsuhiro Morita, and Dr.~Naomichi Hatano for valuable discussions and comments.
-The use of the exact diagonalization package TITPACK ver.2 programmed by Dr.~Hidetoshi Nishimori is gratefully acknowledged.
+The author would like to thank Dr.~Kiyomi Okamoto, Dr.~Chisa Hotta, Dr.~Katsuhiro Morita, and Dr.~Naomichi Hatano for valuable discussions and comments.
+He also thanks Dr.~Takahiro Misawa for providing him with the numerical data.
+The use of the ED package TITPACK ver.2 programmed by Dr.~Hidetoshi Nishimori is gratefully acknowledged.
+This work was partly supported by the joint research program of Molecular Photoscience Research Center, Kobe University.